dzylikecode/VSCodeExt-docsify-Preview/README.md

 ## buy me a coffee :coffee:

-I'm a student from China and I sacrificed the entire National Day holiday to write this plugin(Not only that, I also overdrawn five days of study😰).
+I'm a student from China and I sacrificed the entire National Day holiday to write this plugin(Not only that, but I also overdrawn five days of study😰).
 If you like this plugin, please give me a star.
 If you want to buy me a coffee, scan the QR code below.
 Thanks! 😝 😝 😝

 |                           PayPal                           |            WeChat Pay            |            Alipay             |
 | :--------------------------------------------------------: | :------------------------------: | :---------------------------: |